 In the end, these trips worked and I remember being disappointed when they ended.
 Perhaps what my parents figured out was to not sweat the small stuff or they were really good at just ignoring the rest of us when their sanity depended on it.
 Maybe all the rough parts did not matter when balanced against the one little victory - the fact if you open your eyes, the close quarters of the family vacation can give you a glimpse into what makes your family strong.

 The first little victory of this family vacation was noticed before it even began.
 A joint vacation with my parents is a family tradition that goes back to my first marriage when we lived on different coasts and vacation time was a chance for us to reconnect.
 This tradition has survived us all moving to California, a divorce, and new additions to my family.

 The reaction that my wife usually gets when telling people that my mother is joining us on a vacation is one of sympathy.
 Fortunately, their relationship is not one that requires it.
 Perhaps due to experience, my mother seems to have a healthy respect for boundaries.
 This eliminates conflict and makes her participation an enhancement instead of a chore.
 It is also a great opportunity for quality time with her grandchildren.

 The choice for this year’s vacation spot was a departure from our usual family trip.
-Past vacations have included ten-day trips to Disney World, a roller coaster road trip that covered four parks and took us from New York to Ohio and jammed packed sightseeing trip to Arizona.
+Past vacations have included ten-day trips to Disney World, a roller coaster road trip that covered four parks and took us from New York to Ohio and a jammed packed sightseeing trip to Arizona.
 The only pre-planned part of this vacation was a day at Six Flags Discovery Kingdom in Vallejo.
 Other than that, we simply had a five-night reservation on a mountain above the lake.